-Each dot in the chart below was a member of the Senate in 1980.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Ribicoff is shown as a purple triangle. (analysis methodology)
+Ribicoff is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1980 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 2637 (96th): A bill to ensure that the compensation and other emoluments attached to the office of Secretary of State are those which were in effect January 1, 1977.

 - S. 2458 (96th): A bill to extend the reorganization authority of the President under chapter 9 of title 5.

 - S. 210 (96th): Department of Education Organization Act of 1979

 - S. 869 (96th): A bill to amend section 207 of title 18, United States Code.